Azure/AKS-Construction/README.md

 ### GUI experience

-To help guide your AKS configuraton, use the [Deployment Helper](https://azure.github.io/Aks-Construction/), which will provide a set of parameters and scripts to make deployment simple.
+To help guide your AKS configuration, use the [Deployment Helper](https://azure.github.io/Aks-Construction/), which will provide a set of parameters and scripts to make deployment simple.

 [![preview screenshot of the helper wizard](helper_preview.png)](https://azure.github.io/Aks-Construction/)